ludbek/bro/readme.md

 $ git clone git@github.com:ludbek/bro.git
 $ cd bro
 $ ./install
+$ Project directory? ($HOME/projects):     # directory where Bro will store projects
+$ Bro directory? ($HOME/.bro):             # directory where Bro file will reside
 $ source ~/.bashrc
 ```

 # Commands
 ## Create new project
 `$ bro create [-t template -p path -r repo] project`

+The options are optional.

 ### -t
 Name of template file at `templates` directory which will be used for setting up the project.